Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Halpern-Type Accelerated Methods for Monotone Inclusions

-\aftersubsec \paragraph{The derivation of our scheme.} We first develop a new scheme to solve \eqref{eq:MI2} that relies on the anchored extra-gradient method in \cite{yoon2021accelerated}.
-We call it a splitting anchored extra-gradient method since it uses the operators $A$ and $B$ separately, and we adopt the name from \cite{yoon2021accelerated}.
-More precisely, our scheme consists of the following two main steps: Starting from $x_0 \in \R^p$, we set $u_0 := x_0 + \gamma B(x_0)$ and, at each iteration $k\geq 0$, update
+\aftersubsec \paragraph{\textbf{The derivation of our scheme.}} We first develop a new scheme to solve \eqref{eq:MI2} by exploiting the idea of the extra-anchored gradient (EAG) method in \cite{yoon2021accelerated}.
+We adopt the name in \cite{yoon2021accelerated} and call it a splitting extra-anchored gradient method since it uses the operators $A$ and $B$ separately.
+However, our method is fundamentally different from EAG as we will see below.